NTAP/rfc8312bis/draft-ietf-tcpm-rfc8312bis.md

 {{!RFC2914}}.
 It describes what type of evaluation is expected by the IETF to understand the suitability of a new congestion control algorithm and the process to enable a specification to be approved for widespread deployment in the global Internet.
-The present document does not update that standing guidance by the IETF.

 There are areas in which CUBIC differs from the congestion control algorithms previously specified in published RFCs, some of which have